-Type of Claim / JurisdictionContracts of Employment, Collective and Trade Union Issues, Pay and Conditions of Employment, Tribunal Practice, Procedures and Jurisdictional Issues
+Type of Claim / JurisdictionContracts of Employment, Collective and Trade Union Issues, Pay, Tribunal Practice, Procedures and Jurisdictional Issues

 The Applicant was a company, limited by guarantee, which represented a number of small to medium sized employers which provide electrical contracting services.

 This judicial review was taken to determine: